-The simulations in this library are used as part of the OpenSciEd units.
+The simulations and data vizualizations in this library are used as part of the OpenSciEd units.
 For information about how to utilize each simulation with students, visit the teacher edition for the associated unit.
 The Scope and Sequence page has information about the specific standards addressed in each of the grade levels and units.

 COVID-19 Community Spread Simulation